Bradg944/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantic HTML is a way to go beyond the presentation of a page to give the text meaning.
+Using Header tags, paragraph tags, etc.  Giving a meaning beneath it all and showing importance of each section of a webpage.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    Display:Block allows an element to take up the whole width of a container and display:inline makes elements appear on the same line

 3. What are the 4 areas of the box model?

+    Padding, border, content and margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    Cross-axis

 5. Explain why git is valuable to a team of developers.

+    Git is valuable to a team of developers because it allows for multiple people to work on the same project, provide peer review to their co-workers and serves as a platform where all code can be read through prior to submitting a final version of a product.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up